-If you’re not sure as to whether you’re able to make a tenant injury claim against the council or private landlord, or if the landlord is I fact liable for your injury, then give us a call at Accident Claims UK and we will endeavour to help you with your personal injury claims against a landlord.
+If you’re not sure as to whether you’re able to make a tenant injury claim against the council or private landlord, or if the landlord is in fact liable for your injury, then give us a call at Accident Claims UK and we will endeavour to help you with your personal injury claims against a landlord.

-If you’ve sustained an injury due to having an accident in your home that you rent, and you believe your landlord is responsible, then the first thing to do if you are thinking of claiming compensation, is to be certain that you have the grounds to do so.
+If you’ve sustained an injury due to having an accident in your home that you rent under a tenancy agreement, and you believe your landlord is responsible, then the first thing to do if you are thinking of claiming compensation, is to be certain that you have the grounds to do so.
 Bear in mind that if the accident or injury diagnosis is more than three years ago, you might not be able to make an injury claim relating to this particular accident or injury.
 Keep this in mind as you wonder how to claim compensation from your landlord.

 If however, your accident and/or resultant injury happened within the last three years, then it’s possible that you may make a tenant injury claim.
 For a claim to be successful though, evidence needs to be provided which proves the landlord’s liability.